Log-in/Sign-up

 Tech Needs: hi-speed Internet access; computer that enables student viewing of online videos and listening to audio lectures; highly recommended: students need the ability to watch streamed video on computer, phone, or tablet; SmartPhone for listening to downloaded audio history lectures and podcasts, and a working mic and headphones/speakers for live 3X monthly ZOOM class meetings.
 Our online American Yawp text can be read very easily on a tablet or SmartPhone.

-Class Tuition fees: Regular Tuition Fee $775 early bird fee (after July 1, 2024, tuition goes up to $795).
+Class Tuition fees: Regular Tuition Fee $775 early bird fee (after July 1, 2025, tuition goes up to $795).

 Who should apply: Class size will be limited this year to 25 students max.
 Audit option available for strong students after the class has filled ($275 audit tuition for the year), with the option of joining the class and paying the balance of tuition if an enrolled student needs to drop the class.
 This class is for high school students having a strong passion for history, and who have advanced writing and reading skills.
-This is not an easy class, and each student must be willing to put in the required time (roughly 8 to 12 hours of study per week, which includes watching history video lectures online and other activities, along with text reading and essay writing).
+This is not an easy class, and each student must be willing to put in the required time (roughly 8 to 12 hours of study per week, which includes watching history video lectures or documentaries online and other activities, along with text reading and essay writing).

-I will ask for SAT, PSAT, other AP scores or other achievement test scores when available to help in making decisions on which students to accept into the class, as there is a high correlation between overall verbal abilities and success in AP US History.
+I will ask for SAT, PSAT, other AP® scores or other achievement test scores when available to help in making decisions on which students to accept into the class, as there is a high correlation between overall verbal abilities and success in AP US History.
 Standardized test scores are not a requirement for admission, but they are helpful if available.

 Students will also be asked to submit a personal essay describing their background in history and their goals for taking part in the class.
 Ideally, a recent US history class has been completed (this is not a requirement), or at least some demonstration that the student comes into the class with a good background in basics and strong interests in at least some aspects of our country’s history.
-As important is assurance that the student is ready to take part actively in the class through regular discussion on the website and responding to fellow students' work.
+As important is assurance that the student is ready to take part actively in the class through regular discussion on the website and in our ZOOM session, and in responding to fellow students' work.
 Highly interactive course.

 Our class is *no longer* able to take part in the Gilder Lehrman Civil War Contest, as that program was 'retired' in fall of 2019-- this had been a VERY meaningful research project for students.
 Know that our class had a national level winner every year we took part (four years in a row!).

-Each week students also complete a regular round of requirements: text readings, readings in primary documents, and practice MCQ's, while also learning about various effective study and review techniques.
+Each week students also complete a regular round of requirements: text readings, readings in primary documents, and practice MCQ's at AP CLASSROOM, while also learning about various effective study and review techniques.
 Students will also regularly be using audio resources online, including podcast interviews and lectures with historians, internet 'radio' programs on US history, such as BackStory Radio or the new Wondery: American History Tellers podcast, important historical speeches, several series of 'bouncy' quick YouTube history videos (Crash Course US History, Hip Hughes History, Heimler's History etc.), and more.

-Live meeting schedule: We meet live for a ZOOM class meeting on three Monday evenings (8:00pm ET) per each 4-week unit of study -- the first for discussion of the AP Classroom MCQ's from the previous unit, the next for a DOCUMENT DISCUSSION, and the third for a CARTOON CONVERSATION about political cartoons and images from the unit under study that month (more details below).
+Live meeting schedule: As noted above, our class will meet live for a ZOOM class DISCUSSION on three Monday evenings (8:00pm ET) per each 4-week unit of study -- the first for discussion of the AP® Classroom MCQ's from the previous unit, the next for a DOCUMENT DISCUSSION, and the third for a CARTOON CONVERSATION about political cartoons and images from the unit under study that month (more details below).
 These live sessions are recorded for viewing later by students unable to attend live.
 All other work is done asynchronously, with the major exam-essay assignments due on Fridays (another day can be substituted if that day is not convenient for a particular student), and less formal written assignments due on Tuesday, Wednesday, and Thursday.
 My course TA's (Teaching Assistants who were past strong students) do lead live Study Groups via Skype or Google Hangouts or Zoom, as an option for students who enjoy this type of learning-- and students are also encouraged to set up their own smaller student-organized study groups or one-on-one 'study buddy' times also.
 Our TA's also will be planning shared 'APUSH History Movie Nights', where all students can watch the same film or documentary, with a 'text chat box' running along the side, for quick commenting-- this is strictly a 'bonus' activity, but really fun and worthwhile!

 LIVE ONLINE aspects of this class, using ZOOM: